Alice C. Linsley

 According to Manetho, Menes was a native of the Thinite province in Upper Egypt.
 Monuments belonging to Narmer and Ahauiti, either of whom may be Menes, have been excavated at Abydos, a royal cemetery in the Thinite nome (Tjenu).
 The earliest evidence of Tjenu as a ruled territory dates to 4000 B.C. the time when the Horite citadel of Nekhen was thriving.
 The Narmer palette was unearthed at Nekhen.

-The oldest known center of Horite worship is Nekhen.
+Nekhen (Hierakonpolis) was a prestigious shrine city of the Horus people, the Horites.
+Their descendants who were priests are identified in the Bible as Horite Hebrew (Gen. 36).
+Nekhen appears to be the oldest known site of Horite Hebrew worship.
 Votive offerings at the Nekhen temple were ten times larger than the normal mace heads and bowls found elsewhere, suggesting that this was a very prestigious shrine.
 Horite priests placed invocations to Horus at the summit of the fortress as the sun rose.

 Whether Menés is Narmer or Ahautit, his tomb lies near the village of Nagadeh, not far from Thebes, while those of his immediate successors are in the cemeteries of Abydos.
 The Nagadeh tomb is a rectangular brick structure 165 feet long and 84 feet wide.
 The external walls were originally ornamented by deep polygonal grooves, resembling those which score the facade of Chaldaean buildings, but the Nagadeh tomb has a second brick wall which hides the primitive decoration of the monument.
 The building contains twenty-one chambers.